Curriculum Development: Types, Principles & Process

 1. Principle of Totality of Experiences

 A curriculum is not just concerned with academic subjects or topics being taught but also must include the total learning experience a student receives at a school or college.
-A curriculum is responsible for the all-round development of a child through the totality of experiences gained such as extra-curricular, co-curricular and sporting activities.
+A curriculum is responsible for the all-round development of a child through the totality of experiences gained such as extra-curricular, co-curricular, and sporting activities.

 2. Principle of Child-Centeredness

-A curriculum’s first responsibility is towards the learner.
+A curriculum’s first responsibility is toward the learner.
 If it fails to engage and interest a student it fails its purpose.
 It needs to go beyond the bookish knowledge and work with the developmental needs of the student.
 Only when the child is kept at the centre of a curriculum design can it be structured to serve their interests.

 3. Principle of Conservation and Creativity

 A curriculum needs to be both fixed and dynamic at the same time.
-It should provide knowledge of cultural heritage, history and cultural identity to students at the same time be malleable enough to include changing global trends without becoming static and irrelevant.
+It should provide knowledge of cultural heritage, history, and cultural identity to students at the same time be malleable enough to include changing global trends without becoming static and irrelevant.

 4. Principle of Integration